rayaman/multi/Documentation.md

 CBT: Hyper Threaded Process
 ---------------------------
 `process = multi:newHyperThreadedProcess(STRING name)` -- Creates a process object that is able allows all processes created on it to use the thread.* namespace.
-Hold/Sleep/Skip can be used in each multi obj created without stopping each other object that is running.
+Hold/Sleep/Skip can be used in each multi obj created without stopping each other object that is running, but allows for one to pause/halt a process and stop all objects running in that process.

 `nil = process:getController()` -- Returns nothing there is no "controller" when using threaded processes `self = process:Start()` -- Starts the processor